Best Passivation Method for Stainless Steel

 Passivation is a natural occurrence.
 However, it is possible to augment passivation by employing certain industrial techniques.
 These techniques involve oxidizing acid treatments.
 It can be said that an acid treatment is the best method of passivating steel.

 A simple oxide film or scale can be formed on the surface of the steel by applying heat.
 The same cannot be said for a passive layer.
-When heat is applied on the steel, the natural passive layer becomes thicker.
-In addition to changing volume, it changes colour as it goes from heat tint hues to a grey oxide scale.
+When heat is applied to the steel, the natural passive layer becomes thicker.
+In addition to changing volume, it changes color as it goes from heat-tint hues to a grey oxide scale.
 As a result of these visible oxide layers, the ambient temperature corrosion resistance of the steel is decreased.

 On the other hand, in components that are made to work in ambient temperature environments, a thin transparent “passive layer” is enough to serve the purpose of corrosion resistance.

 Requisites for Acid Passivation Treatment

 Powerful oxidizing conditions can be used to boost the formation of the chromium-rich oxide passive layer on the surface of stainless steel.
 Nitric acid is the most suitable solvent for this oxidizing acid treatment.
 Its availability, convenience, and effectiveness make it a widely used solvent in industrial stainless steel passivation treatments.
 Other more weak oxidizing acids such as citric acid can also amplify passivation.

 Steel components and fabrications that are derived from manufacturing mills and reputable stockholders are known to be fully passive.
 However, there are exceptions in each case.
 For instance, machined parts that have a complicated design and delicate structure may be in need of passivation treatments.